ContentElement.BeginAnimation Method (DependencyProperty, AnimationTimeline, HandoffBehavior)

-If the BeginTime for animation is null, then any current animations are removed and the current value of the property is held.
+If the BeginTime for animation is Nothing, then any current animations are removed and the current value of the property is held.

 Windows 7, Windows Vista SP1 or later, Windows XP SP3, Windows Server 2008 (Server Core not supported), Windows Server 2008 R2 (Server Core supported with SP1 or later), Windows Server 2003 SP2

 The .NET Framework does not support all versions of every platform.
 For a list of the supported versions, see .NET Framework System Requirements.